 On Tuesday, April 21, the Paycheck Protection Program and Health Care Enhancement Act was announced.
 This legislation is aimed at providing a new round of funding to small-business measures, which had appropriations lapse last week.

-Please join us for the last webinar in our COVD-19 Series, Navigating the Crisis: Essential Next Steps.
-In this webinar, our team will provide the mission-critical next steps you must take to gain your footing in this uncertain environment.
+This recording from our COVD-19 Series presents Navigating the Crisis: Essential Next Steps.
+In this webinar, our team provides the mission-critical next steps you must take to gain your footing in this uncertain environment.